Theodore Pike: Early life

 In his youth, Pike was a keen sportsman: he played rugby union, usually as prop.
 He was good enough to play to international standard and represented Ireland, by then a divided nation politically but still fielding an All-Ireland rugby team, for two seasons.
 In 1927 and in 1928, Pike took part in 7 matches in the Five Nations Championship, playing against France and all the other Home Nations.
 In addition, Pike played for Britain in a test against Australia.
+In 1929 he played for London Irish.

 Career

-Pike made his career in colonial administration, rising to become Governor and Commander-in-Chief of British Somaliland, now a part of Somalia, from 1954 to 1959.
+Pike made his career in colonial administration, rising to become from 1954 to 1959 Governor and Commander-in-Chief of British Somaliland, now the unrecognized state of Somaliland, in international law a part of Somalia.
 In 1956, he was knighted, as a Knight Commander of the Order of St Michael and St George, to become Sir Theodore Pike.

 Later life

 Sir Theodore retired to Guildford in Surrey and died in 1987.